 - ¼ cup coconut flour 30g

-- 1 tbsp cinnamon or more, to taste
+- 1 tablespoon cinnamon or more, to taste

 - Preheat the oven to 180 C / 350F and line the bottom of a 20 cm / 8 inch round springform with parchment paper.
 Grease the sides with butter.